“Paul, called by the will of God to be an apostle of Christ Jesus, and our brother Sosthenes,

 For the Christian (and many others) murder is morally wrong therefore, should be illegal.
 This isn’t about preference; this is about a fundamental belief about all human-kind and their value because they are made in the image of God.

-For those who are not Christians (or at the very least someone who does not believe in divine revelation), they have no grounds for saying anything is right or wrong morally so they need to stop imposing their beliefs on others 😉.
+Those who are not Christians (or at the very least someone who does not believe in divine revelation), have no grounds for saying anything is right or wrong morally, so they need to stop imposing their beliefs on others 😉.

-I only say that to point out the obvious contradiction of someone attempting to impose their belief that others should not impose their beliefs.
+I only say that to point out the obvious contradiction of someone attempting to impose their beliefs that others should not impose their beliefs.

 “So Sam- I assume you are vegan?
 You keep saying it doesn’t matter if one is Christian, then arguing from a Christian vantage.